Sheung Yiu Folk Museum: Administration

 Pak Tam Chung (Sheung Yiu) is a recognized village under the New Territories Small House Policy.

 Museum

 The row of the eight houses constructed on a raised platform with a watch tower at its entrance are preserved and opened to the public.
 In its 9 galleries, the museum displays various farming implements, village period furniture and other daily objects used by the Hakka people so that the atmosphere and environment of a small Hakka village is recreated.

 The lime kiln, where coral and shells were baked to form lime, had been restored for public viewing.

-The museum is open from 9am-4pm, from Wednesday to Sunday each week.
+The museum is open daily from 10 am to 6 pm (5 pm between October and February), except Tuesdays and the first two days of the Chinese New Year.
 Entrance to the museum is free.
 The restored building contains a number of typical Hakka utensils and farming tools, and also some displays on the history of the inhabitants.